 Sandwiches are one of the best lunch ideas for construction workers because they are convenient and portable.
 However, sandwiches can get soggy when they are prepared a few hours in advance.
 To make a sandwich that is fit to be eaten on a construction site, prepare it with thick slices of wholemeal bread.

 Whether you like mayonnaise in your sandwiches, or another type of dressing, don’t put too much of it if you don’t want to eat a soggy sandwich.

 Tortilla wraps are even more portable than sandwiches, and they hold moisture much better than white bread does, without falling apart.
 You can add your favourite fillings to them.

 Subs are another good option if you want a portable and delicious lunch that will provide you with the energy you need.
 Just like wraps and sandwiches, they don’t need to be heated before you eat them.

 Meat pies or pasties are another example of a perfect portable lunch.
 You can eat them with your hands.
 You can heat them in a micro-wave oven if you want to, but they will taste just as great if you eat them cold.

 A pie or pasty filled with beef, potatoes, onions, and a few other vegetables will make you look forward to lunchtime, and will keep you full until you go back home after your work day.

-Beef or pork jerky is convenient.
+Beef or pork jerky are good for a construction worker’s lunch box due to its convenience.
 These are great lunch ideas for construction workers, since the food doesn’t need to be refrigerated, and it will provide you with plenty of protein.

 Smoked sausages are another good choice if you want to add more protein to your lunch.
 Eat a few sausages with a piece of cheese and some pieces of vegetables, and you will have a perfect hearty meal.